Deadly 'widespread wintry weather' causes travel chaos in Midwest; severe weather risk in South

 In Missouri, the state's Department of Public Safety said Monday that the storm system was blamed for four deaths in the state, including three people hit by another vehicle after a crash.

-On Sunday, Troop F of the Missouri State Highway Patrol said it had 257 calls for service, including 96 crashes, 107 slide-offs, 7 injuries, and 1 fatality.
+On Sunday, Troop F of the Missouri State Highway Patrol said it had 257 calls for service, including 96 crashes, 107 slide-offs, seven injuries, and one fatality.
 In the Kansas City area, Troop A said that it has received 520 calls for service on Sunday, including 209 stranded motorists, 137 non-injury crashes, and 13 injury crashes.

 HURRICANE GETS UPGRADE TO CATEGORY 4 STORM, 54 YEARS AFTER MAKING LANDFALL